TohaLike/TohaLike/README.md

-- 👋 Hi, I’m @TohaLike
+- 👋 Hi, my name is Anton Malyshev!
-- 👀 I’m interested in website development
+- 👀 My major is web-development.
-- 🌱 I’m currently learning in college
+- 🌱 At that moment I'm study in my college.
 - 💞️ I’m looking to collaborate on